TEvans-Developer/Ramnit---CTF-/README.md

 <h3> Securirty tools used for this CTF and their purpose </h3>
   - Volatility 3 ( memory forensics framework to extract digital artifact from RAM dumps)
+  * Download Voltaility3 by going to their offical website> Github> Follow their intructions.

   <br>- VM (Kali Linux)